Sage-Bionetworks/portalsDocs/articles/getting_started.md

 * discuss with researchers in a project using the discussion forums and email groups

 <br/>
 Synapse operates under a complete [governance process](/articles/governance.html) that includes well-documented [Terms and Conditions of Use](https://s3.amazonaws.com/static.synapse.org/governance/SageBionetworksSynapseTermsandConditionsofUse.pdf?v=4){:target="_blank"}, guidelines and operating procedures, privacy enhancing technologies, as well as the right of audit and external reviews.

 ## Interacting with Synapse
 <img style="float:right;" src="/assets/images/synapse_apis.png">

-Users can interact with Synapse through the Synapse website [www.synapse.org](https://www.synapse.org/) as well as three programmatic clients (R, Python, and command line).
+Users can interact with Synapse through the Synapse web site [www.synapse.org](https://www.synapse.org/) as well as three programmatic clients (R, Python, and command line).
 Content can be uploaded, downloaded, annotated, and queried from any of these interfaces.

 Under the hood, Synapse is built on a number of RESTful web APIs which all of the clients and the web site use for interaction.